Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Introduction

-The most commonly-studied technique for combining intensity mapping data with a galaxy survey is a full three-dimensional cross-correlation \citep[e.g.,][]{pullen2013_wmapquasars_limcrosscorr,chung2019_crosscorrelation,keenan2021_copssstack,breysse2019_agnfeedback}, as this allows for study of the interaction between the two tracers as a function of spatial scale.
-However, this is sensitive to any existing angular structure in either survey strategy, and suffers from complicated mode-mixing effects when angular structure in the two experiments correlate.
-These problems are tractable, but complex to manage, particularly in the early stages of an experiment.
-Because of this, several LIM experiments are turning towards an analysis that is simpler conceptually -- a three-dimensional stack, or co-addition, of the LIM data on the positions of objects in the galaxy survey \citep[e.g.][]{keenan2021_copssstack,dunne2024_ebossstacking}.
+The most commonly studied technique for combining intensity mapping data with a galaxy survey is full three-dimensional cross-correlation \citep[e.g.][]{pullen2013_wmapquasars_limcrosscorr,chung2019_crosscorrelation,keenan2021_copssstack,breysse2019_agnfeedback}, as it allows for the study of the interaction between the two tracers as a function of spatial scale.
+However, this approach is sensitive to the existing angular structures in a survey strategy, and it suffers from complicated mode-mixing effects when the observational strategy of the LIM experiment is correlated with that of the galaxy catalogue.
+These problems are tractable but complex to manage, particularly in the early stages of an experiment.
+Because of this, several LIM experiments supplement their cross-correlation analyses with an analysis that is simpler conceptually, such as a three-dimensional stack (or co-addition) of the LIM data on the positions of objects in the galaxy survey \citep[e.g.][]{keenan2021_copssstack,dunne2024_ebossstacking,chen2025_meerklassstack}.
 Functionally, this is equivalent to the zero-lag region of the two-point correlation function, or a real-space version of a cross-correlation on the smallest spatial scale.
+Although this analysis does not probe the larger-scale modes that the cross-spectrum does, and thus loses some overall sensitivity compared to the cross-spectrum, it is easy to implement and is extremely useful for addressing systematic errors such as those listed above while still constraining the overall amplitude of the signal from a LIM tracer \citep{chen2025_meerklassstack}.

-Although the stack is conceptually simple, it is also more sensitive to astrophysical effects and it is generally unclear in practice how these will affect its output.
-Previous work has shown that, for example, astrophysical line broadening has a dampening effect on cross-correlations that is worst in the highest-k bin \citep[e.g.][]{chung21_linebroadening}.
+While the stack is conceptually simple, in practice it is generally unclear how astrophysical and experimental factors will affect its output.
+Previous work has shown that, for example, astrophysical line broadening has a dampening effect on cross-correlations that is worse in the higher-k bins, which are where the stack sensitivity lies \citep[e.g.][]{chung21_linebroadening}.
 These effects need to be explored in detail with simulations.
-Therefore, in this work, we devise a simple yet robust simulation pipeline that can generate a realistic population of multiple astrophysical tracers, as well as parameterize the interaction between the two.
+Therefore, in this work, we devise a simple yet robust simulation pipeline that can generate a realistic population of multiple astrophysical tracers as well as parametrize the interaction between the two.
 Using this pipeline, we aim to answer the following questions:

 \begin{enumerate} \item What experimental design (of both the LIM and catalogue experiment) is optimal for a stacking analysis? \item Where does the signal in a stacking analysis originate? \item What can the stack tell us about the properties of the galaxies contributing to the signal? \end{enumerate}